 Jane has won numerous top awards including the CWA Gold Dagger Award for Best Crime Novel, the British Book Awards Crime and Thriller Book of the Year, the Australian Book Industry Awards Book of the Year and the Australian Indie Awards Book of the Year.

-The major motion picture adaptation of The Dry, starring Eric Bana as Aaron Falk, is a New Year's Day release in Australian cinemas.
+The major motion picture adaptation of The Dry, starring Eric Bana as Aaron Falk, has taken more than $18m at the Australian box office since its release on New Year's Day.

-Jane has just finished The Survivors, her fourth novel.
-A standalone mystery set in Tasmania, Australia, The Survivors will be released in the United States on February 2.
+Jane has finished The Survivors, her fourth novel.
+A standalone mystery set in Tasmania, Australia, The Survivors is out now in the United States and Canada.

 Jane was born in Manchester in the UK, and moved to Australia with her family at age eight.
 She spent six years in Boronia, Victoria, and during that time gained Australian citizenship.